 The Project Management Concentration is designed to provide students with both the theoretical knowledge and practical skills to succeed in project management, whether as project team members or project managers.
 The Project Management Concentration includes advanced study and applications in the techniques and tools used to define, plan, organize, and manage projects.
-This course of study will include practical project execution and control, risk management, earned value, configuration management, budgeting, and project termination and close-out.
-The final course in the concentration will require the student to individually manage his/her own project, making project management decisions in an environment of risk and uncertainty.
-It will give the student a chance to actually use the tools and techniques studied in the previous three courses in the concentration in a true hands-on environment.
+Content includes practical project execution and control, risk management, earned value, configuration management, budgeting, and project termination and close-out.
+This course of study will align content/curriculum with project management certification requirements and with the practical needs in the workplace.
+It is assumed the student may want to pursue project management certification through the Project Management Institute.
+This concentration is also offered online.